santhosh15f/PCA-Matrix-Addition-With-Unified-Memory/README.md

 ## Aim:
 To perform Matrix addition with unified memory and check its performance with nvprof.
 ## Procedure:
-1.Include the required files and library.
+1.Include the required files and library.</br>
-2.Introduce a function named "initialData","sumMatrixOnHost","checkResult" to return the initialize the data , perform matrix summation on the host and then check the result.
+2.Introduce a function named "initialData","sumMatrixOnHost","checkResult" to return the initialize the data , perform matrix summation on the host and then check the result.</br>
-3.Create a grid 2D block 2D global function to perform matrix on the GPU.
+3.Create a grid 2D block 2D global function to perform matrix on the GPU.</br>
 4.Declare the main function and set up the device & data size of matrix , perform memory allocation on host memory & initialize the data at host side then add matrix at host side for result checks followed by invoking kernel at host side.
-Check the kernel error, and check device for results.Finally free the device global memory and reset device.
+Check the kernel error, and check device for results.Finally free the device global memory and reset device.</br>
 5.Execute the program and run the terminal.
 ## program:
 With Memset